 Elected officials require good information to advocate on behalf of public lands.
 When business owners and landowners join the coalition of public land advocates, doors open, political leaders listen and legislation advances.
 This track looks at ways the economic case for public lands can advance their cause.

 Specific panels include:

-The 2017 SHIFT Festival will kick off on November 1 with The SHIFT for the Planet Invitational, a collaboration with 1% for the Planet, Silicon Couloir, George B. Storer Foundation and The Blue Sky Funders Network that connects the most innovative, impactful and replicable work in the country with an audience of funders and peers.
+The 2017 SHIFT Festival will kick off on November 1 with SHIFT for the Planet, a collaboration with 1% for the Planet, Silicon Couloir, George B. Storer Foundation and The Blue Sky Funders Forum that connects the most innovative, impactful and replicable work in the country with an audience of funders and peers.

 The event is designed to help nonprofit organizations in the conservation, experiential education, and outdoor recreation communities connect with cause-focused funders, and provide such funders with the opportunity to deepen their knowledge of and relationships with organizations at the front lines of the outdoor recreation/conservation partnership.

 How It Will Work: Each year, as part of The SHIFT Awards, our researchers identify individuals, organizations and initiatives from around the United States that leverage outdoor recreation for conservation gains.
 We evaluate them using three criteria: Impact, Innovation and Replicability.
 (Criteria may be found here.)

 On Wednesday, November 1, from 9 a.m.-12 p.m., SHIFT will invite Award finalists who are also 1% for the Planet nonprofit partners to present their work in a series of five-minute overviews to an audience that includes both funders and peers.
 Award finalists will present what they’re doing, what’s working, and a central challenge that handicaps their work, thus inviting the audience to help crowdsource the solution.